El Maracanazo

-The Maracanazo of the Chilean team (Maracanazo de la selección chilena, also known as Condorazo or Bengalazo) was an incident that happened during the football match between Brazil and Chile at the Maracanã Stadium in Rio de Janeiro on 3 September 1989, in which Chilean goalkeeper Roberto Rojas pretended to be injured by a flare thrown by Brazilian fans.
-The incident is considered by historians and football experts as one of the most shameful events in world football.
-The incident resulted in Chile being banned from qualifying for the 1994 World Cup, and ended Rojas' career, as he was banned for life.
+The Maracanazo of the Chilean team (Maracanazo de la selección chilena), also known as the Condorazo or Bengalazo, was a scandal that occurred during a 1990 FIFA World Cup qualifying match between Brazil and Chile at the Maracanã Stadium in Rio de Janeiro on 3 September 1989.
+Chilean goalkeeper Roberto Rojas feigned injury after a flare thrown by a Brazilian supporter landed near him, prompting the Chilean team to abandon the match in protest.

+Photographic evidence quickly revealed that the flare had not struck Rojas, and he later confessed to having cut himself with a razor blade concealed in one of his gloves in order to simulate an attack.
+FIFA awarded Brazil a 2–0 victory and imposed severe penalties on Chile: the team was barred from qualifying for the 1994 FIFA World Cup, and Rojas received a lifetime ban from football, effectively ending his career.
+Several Chilean officials and staff members were also sanctioned.

+The incident is widely regarded as one of the most shameful episodes in the history of the sport, and the word condoro — derived from Rojas' nickname El Cóndor — subsequently entered Chilean slang as a term for a grave, self-inflicted blunder.

 Background

 For the 1990 FIFA World Cup, the South American Football Confederation (CONMEBOL) received 3.5 berths (including Argentina, who already qualified as title holders).
 The other teams were grouped into three groups.
-The two group winners from Groups 1 to 3 with the best records qualified directly for the World Cup, while the lowest-ranked group winner had to play an intercontinental play-off against the winner of Oceania's qualifying.
+The two group winners from Groups 1 to 3 with the best records qualified directly for the World Cup, while the lowest-ranked group winner had to play an intercontinental play-off against the winner of the Oceania qualifying.
 Chile, Venezuela, and Brazil were assigned to Group 3.

-In the qualifiers, Chile beat Venezuela 3–1 in Caracas, drew 1–1 with Brazil in Santiago, and beat Venezuela 5–0 in Mendoza, Argentina as FIFA had banned Chile from playing at home after crowd trouble in the match against Brazil.
-With both teams due to play each other, Chile and Brazil were leading the group with 5 points each, although Brazil was on top in goal difference.
-This meant that Chile needed to beat Brazil to have a shot of qualifying.
+The fixture was arranged through a draw held at the Hotel Plaza in Buenos Aires.
+There were allegations that Sergio Stoppel, then president of the Chilean Football Association (ANFP), had manipulated the draw arrangement to Chile's disadvantage for the sum of US$100,000 — ensuring that the final match would be Chile traveling to Brazil.